 If you want to learn how to create great images right off the bat, I suggest you sign up for my newsletter and get access to my resource library.
 I have a free printable guide to creating pins using free Canva.
 The opt-in form is at the top of this page.

 Create a pin and insert it into your blog post.
 Be sure to keep it full size.
+Check this in the right side menu as you are choosing your image.

 Next, upload the pin to Pinterest, link your blog post URL and write a keyword-rich description and include a few relevant hashtags if you like.
 Hashtags are not mandatory but a description is very important.